The key differences between the Q and Displayr user interfaces fall into four broad categories:

 - Tables are created by dragging and dropping

-- Statistics are added via the object inspector
+- Statistics are added via the Properties

 - Go back in time to older versions using Version History